TimFNLeaks/background-detecter/README.md

 # What is that?
 A bot to generate the current Fortnite Lobby and Shop Background in only a few seconds!

+⚠️ Since FN-API has shut down, this program is outdated ⚠️

 # Usage
 Run install.bat and wait until all packages are installed.
 Now you can run run.bat.
 Wait a few seconds until you see two links.